-3. Guys have a larger lung capacity which helps them to go harder, longer in certain conditions such as high altitude or harsh temperatures
+- Guys have a larger lung capacity which allows them to push harder, longer in certain conditions such as high altitude or harsh temperatures

-So if you’re a female, what can you learn from this?
+So if you’re a female, what can you learn from this.
+What messages can we take from male evolution?

 The first thing is to get yourself on a lifting and resistance routine.
-This will help not only define and sculpt but increase lean muscle mass to boost resting metabolic rate.
-Muscle tissue burns more calories and having relatively more muscle creates a greater need for energy (which leads to an increased need for calories or using the deficit to your advantage).
+This will help not only help define and sculpt but increase lean muscle mass to boost your resting metabolic rate.
+Muscle tissue burns more calories and by having relatively more muscle, this creates a greater need for energy (which leads to an increased need for calories or using the deficit to your advantage to lose body fat).

-Lessen the cardio and incorporate more intensity.
+Lastly, lessen the amount of time spent on long slow cardio and replace it with shorter, huffier puffy intensity.
 Funny things happen to women’s bodies when too much cardio is performed.
 Cortisol levels rise and adrenal glands kick in, turning on the ‘store fat’ switch.
-Short bursts of exercise has been proven to be the most effective way of burning body fat.
+Short bursts of exercise, followed by short amounts of rest have been shown to be an effective way of changing up the tempo to and tapping into stored body fat.